adnanhaq30/blog/_posts/2022-07-04-hacking-larksuite.md

 {{At snapsec we like indepth assesments and it's compulsory for the choosen application to be complex in terms of its app logic and  it should be vast in size as well.
 Here are a few reasons why we chose larsuite:}}

-- __Higher application size__: This in simple terms means a **larger attack surface**, _more depth_ and *less burnouts*.
+- __Bigger application size of Larksuite__: This in simple terms means a **larger attack surface**, _more depth_ and *less burnouts*.
 With respect to above *programme* it provided various services like _messenger, meetings, calendars, email services, docs and cloud storage_ .

-- __Access controls were implemented__ : This is something we can hardly resist from testing, being specialized in *testing access controls* this was one of our strongest cues.
-Larksuite iplemented various **RBAC (Role based access controls)**  in the application meaning there were exclusive *permission sets* for specific roles in the *organization*.
+- __Complicated Access controls were implemented__ : This is something we can hardly resist from testing, being specialized in *testing access controls* this was one of our strongest cues.
+Larksuite implemented various **RBAC (Role based access controls)**  in the application meaning there were exclusive *permission sets* for specific roles in the *organization*.

 - __File management and sharing systems__ :  One of the *fun and interesting* feature to exploit and fiddle with.
 Larksuite *implemented file sharing systems* in their product as well which allowed users to **upload and share various files and documents** and they could also *edit/create new versions of those files*.

-These were a some of the principal points on basis of which we choose a new target, though there are more but we can't add all of them here.
+These were a some of the principal points on basis of which we were very excited to dive deep into different products offered by larksuite.

 # Recon